VladSkoromnyi/Museum-2-prototype/README.md

 Main block have a few sections with articles and news.
 Also landing have a block "Subscribe" with input for email.
 In the big footer social links and map of site.
+And I added static button to up page.

 ## Technology